- What is GDPR and why is it important to your business?

 Bulk updates help you to tune up and clean up your database in an easy way.

-But, if you’re not yet ready for a free trial, then sign up to one of our events to learn how GDPR affects the way you manage customer data.
+If you’re not yet ready for a free trial, then sign up to one of our events to learn how GDPR affects the way you manage customer data.

 Before you leave, I have a quick question for you: